chadm2c/xml_importer/README.md

 # XML Product Importer

-A Spring Boot application built with Kotlin that allows importing product data from XML files into a PostgreSQL database.
+A Spring Boot web application built with Kotlin that allows importing product data from XML files into a PostgreSQL database.

 ## Features